swkkd/gowebapi/docs/AssetServerApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AssetServerGetByPath**
-> AssetServer AssetServerGetByPath(ctx, path, optional)
+> AssetServer AssetServerGetByPath(a.client.ctx, path, optional)
 Retrieve an Asset Server by path.

 This method returns an asset server based on the hierarchical path associated with it, and should be used when a path has been received from a separate part of the PI System for use in the PI Web API.
 Users should primarily search with the WebID when available.